 Competition for jobs is fierce.

 This process can be lengthy and stressful.
-You want the perfect job, and you know you are a great candidate, but how can you prove this to the companies you want to work with?
+You want the perfect job and know you are a great candidate, but how can you prove this to the companies you want to work with?

 The answer, of course, is to start with a good education and build up work experience in related fields.
-This may include unpaid internships, volunteer positions, and courses that keep you up to date on the best approaches to resumes, cover letters, and interview performance.
+This may include unpaid internships, volunteer positions, and courses that keep you updated on the best approaches to resumes, cover letters, and interview performance.

 Competition for jobs is fierce.

-You should never lie on your resume.
-Even if you want a job and know you can do the work, lying about your education, skills, or work experience is harmful to you and the company.
+In short, you should never lie on your resume.
+Even if you want a job and know you can do the work, lying about your education, skills, or work experience harms you and the company.

-In most cases, lying on your resume is not illegal, but you’re likely to get caught.
-This will harm your ability to find other work.
-You should be cautious when you talk about your skills and education because overinflating these traits could be seen as lying.
+In most cases, lying on a resume is not illegal, but you’re likely to get caught.
+Or, even worse, be set up to fail when you take a job that is well beyond your expertise.
+This could damage your reputation and affect your ability to find other work in the future.
+Therefore, you should be cautious when discussing your skills and education because overinflating these traits could be considered lying.

 When you submit your information on a job application, you give the company permission to investigate the truth of what you tell them.
 Most employers will verify your education and past jobs by contacting the company, a reference from a previous job, or the administrative office at your college, university, or trade school.